Beta oxidation: Peroxisomal beta-oxidation

 Peroxisomal oxidation is induced by a high-fat diet and administration of hypolipidemic drugs like clofibrate.

 Energy yield

+Even-numbered saturated fatty acids

-The ATP yield for every oxidation cycle is theoretically a maximum yield of 17, as NADH produces 3 ATP, FADH2 produces 2 ATP and a full rotation of Acetyl-CoA in citric acid cycle produces 12 ATP.
-In practice it is closer to 14 ATP for a full oxidation cycle as the theoretical yield is not attained - it is generally closer to 2.5 ATP per NADH molecule produced, 1.5 ATP for each FADH2 molecule produced and this equates to 10 ATP per cycle of the TCA (according to the P/O ratio), broken down as follows:
+Theoretically, the ATP yield for each oxidation cycle where two carbons are broken down at a time is 17, as each NADH produces 3 ATP, FADH2 produces 2 ATP and a full rotation of Acetyl-CoA in citric acid cycle produces 12 ATP.
+In practice, it is closer to 14 ATP for a full oxidation cycle as 2.5 ATP per NADH molecule is produced, 1.5 ATP per each FADH2 molecule is produced and Acetyl-CoA produces 10 ATP per rotation of the citric acid cycle(according to the P/O ratio).
+This breakdown is as follows:

 For an even-numbered saturated fat (Cn), 0.5 * n - 1 oxidations are necessary, and the final process yields an additional acetyl CoA.
 In addition, two equivalents of ATP are lost during the activation of the fatty acid.
 Therefore, the total ATP yield can be stated as: